No-one-alone/no-one-alone.github.io/Homework_1/blog.md

     contact.html
 ```

-a complete example of the coding for page can be seen with about.html for the About page:
+A complete example of the coding for a page can be seen with about.html for the About page:

 ```html
 <!--This my file for the About web page for Homework#1 of CS 460-->